fubblecode/graphql-react-event-booking/README.md

-# graphql-react-event-booking
+# graphql-react-event-booking example

-# Build a Complete App with GraphQL, Node.js, MongoDB and React.js
+## Build a Complete App with GraphQL, Node.js, MongoDB and React.js

-# This tutorial can be found on YouTube - https://youtu.be/7giZGFDGnkc
+## This tutorial can be found on YouTube - https://youtu.be/7giZGFDGnkc

-# Basically just a tutorial to help me understand how to use GraphQL
+## Basically just a tutorial to help me understand how to use GraphQL

-## Install
+# Install

-# git clone this repo
+## git clone this repo

-''' run npm start '''
+##  npm start